MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

 1. Review the configuration.
 You can navigate back to any part of the prediction configuration from this page by selecting **Edit** under the shown value.
 Alternatively, you can select a configuration step from the progress indicator.
 1. If all values are configured correctly, select **Save and run** to begin the prediction process.
 On the **My predictions** tab, you can see the status of your predictions.
 The process may take several hours to complete depending on the amount of data used in the prediction.

-## Reviewing a prediction status and results
+## Review a prediction status and results

-1. Navigate to the My predictions tab in the Intelligence -> Predictions page.
+1. Go to the **My predictions** tab on **Intelligence** > **Predictions**.
-2. Find the prediction you would like to review and note the following fields:
+1. Select the prediction you want to review.
-    1. Prediction name: This is the name of the prediction chosen during the configuration of a prediction.
+   - Prediction name: The name of the prediction provided when creating it.
-    2. Prediction type: Displays the type of model used for the prediction
+   - Prediction type: The type of model used for the prediction
-    3. Output entity: this is the name that was provided while configuring the prediction to store the output of the prediction.
-You can find an entity with this name in the Entities page.
+   - Output entity: Name of the entity to store the output of the prediction.
+You can find an entity with this name on **Data** > **Entities**.
-    4. Predicted field: this is populated only for some types of predictions, and is not used for Subscription Churn.
+   - Predicted field: This field is populated only for some types of predictions, and is not used in subscription churn prediction.
-    5. Status: contains the current status of the prediction's run state including
+   - Status: The current status of the prediction's run.
-        - Queued: the prediction is currently waiting for prerequisite processes to run.
+        - Queued: The prediction is currently waiting for other processes to run.
-        - Refreshing: the prediction is currently executing the "score" stage of processing, producing output results that will flow into the Output entity.
+        - Refreshing: The prediction is currently running the "score" stage of processing to produce results that will flow into the output entity.
         - Failed: the prediction has failed.
-Click "Logs" for more details
+Select **Logs** for more details.
         -
-    6. Edited: The last date the configuration for the prediction was altered and saved.
+   - Edited: The date the configuration for the prediction was changed.
-    7. Last refreshed: The last date the prediction executed and refreshed results in the Output entity.
+   - Last refreshed: The date the prediction refreshed results in the output entity.
-3. Click the vertical ellipses next to the prediction you would like to review results for, then click View.
+1. Select the vertical ellipses next to the prediction you want to review results for and select **View**.
-4. Review the results for the prediction.
-There are three primary sections of data within the results page
+1. There are three primary sections of data within the results page:
-    1. Training model performance: A, B, or C values can be represented in this section.
+   - Training model performance: A, B, or C values can be represented in this section.
 This indicates the performance of the prediction, and can help you make the decision to use the results stored in the Output entity.
         - Scores lower than "C" will result in a failed execution of the prediction.
-Look to [Fixing a failed prediction](#fixing-a-failed-prediction) for how to potentially resolve this and finish your prediction.
+See [Fixing a failed prediction](#fix-a-failed-prediction) for possible resolutions to finish your prediction.
-    2. Likelihood to churn (number of customers): This shows bucketed groups of customers based on their predicted risk of churn.
-This can help you later if you want to create a segment of high risk customers to understand where your cutoff should be for segment membership.
+   - Likelihood to churn (number of customers): Groups of customers based on their predicted risk of churn.
+This data can help you later if you want to create a segment customers with high churn risk to understand where your cutoff should be for segment membership.
-    3.
+   -

-## Fixing a failed prediction
+## Fix a failed prediction

-1. Navigate to the My predictions tab in the Intelligence -> Predictions page.
+1. Go to the **My predictions** tab on **Intelligence** > **Predictions**.
-2. Click the vertical ellipses next to the prediction you would like to view error logs for, then click Logs.
+1. Select the vertical ellipses next to the prediction you would like to view error logs for and select **Logs**.
-3. Open each error that is presented.
-There are several types of errors that can occur, and they should describe what condition caused the error.
-For instance, an error noting there was not enough data to accurately predict can typically be resolved by loading additional data into Customer Insights.
+1. Review all the errors.
+There are several types of errors that can occur, and they describe what condition caused the error.
+For example, an error noting there was not enough data to accurately predict can typically be resolved by loading additional data into Customer Insights.

-## Refreshing a prediction
+## Refresh a prediction

-[!NOTE] Predictions will automatically refresh on the same schedule your data refreshes as configured in the Admin -> System -> Schedule tab
+Predictions will automatically refresh on the same [schedule your data refreshes](pm-settings.md#schedule-tab) as configured in settings.

-1. Navigate to the My predictions tab in the Intelligence -> Predictions page.
+1. Go to the **My predictions** tab on **Intelligence** > **Predictions**.
-2. Click the vertical ellipses next to the prediction you would like to manually refresh results for, then click Refresh.
+1. Select the vertical ellipses next to the prediction you want to refresh.
+1. Select **Refresh**.

-## Deleting a prediction
+## Delete a prediction

-[!NOTE] Deleting a prediction will not remove its corresponding Output entity.

-1. Navigate to the My predictions tab in the Intelligence -> Predictions page.
+1. Go to the **My predictions** tab on **Intelligence** > **Predictions**.
-2. Click the vertical ellipses next to the prediction you would like to delete, then click Delete.
+1. Select the vertical ellipses next to the prediction you want to delete.
+1. Select **Delete**.

+> [!NOTE]
+> Deleting a prediction will not remove its output entity.